petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/backup-service.md

 {bdg-secondary}`Liferay DXP 2024.Q1.6+`
 {bdg-secondary}`Backup Service 5.17.0+`

-When restoring a backup on GCS (Google Cloud Storage), you must choose a transfer strategy.
-The backup service supports two transfer strategies for the document library: `gsutil` and `rclone`.
-You can choose the desired transfer strategy using the `LCP_DOCUMENT_LIBRARY_GCS_TRANSFER_STRATEGY` environment variable.
-By default, the backup service uses `gsutil` to ensure backups run smoothly on Liferay DXP version that don't support `rclone`.
+When restoring a backup on GCS (Google Cloud Storage), the backup service must use a transfer strategy.
+Liferay Cloud supports two transfer strategies for the document library: `gsutil` and `rclone`.
+You can choose the desired transfer strategy with the `LCP_DOCUMENT_LIBRARY_GCS_TRANSFER_STRATEGY` environment variable.
+By default, the backup service uses `gsutil` to ensure backups run smoothly on Liferay DXP versions that don't support `rclone`.

 !!! note
     Rclone is faster, lighter, and less error-prone than `gsutil` as a backup transfer strategy.
 Always use `rclone` if your Liferay DXP version supports it.